top-on/llmask/README.md

 * orca-2-13b.Q4_0.gguf -> produced relatively low change in language style

 ## Roadmap
+* serve models with llamafile server
+* interactive dialogs on which model to download and serve
 * publish CLI on PyPi
 * add transformation for imitation
-* Test more models
-* Config for which model to load on startup